German

 Designed to explore aspects of German culture in depth, to deepen the understanding of culture through language, and to increase facility in speaking, writing, reading, and comprehension.
 Topics include post-war and/or post-unification themes in historical and cross-cultural contexts.
 Particular emphasis on post-1990 German youth culture and language.
 Includes fiction writing, film, music, and various news media.
 Weekly individual sessions with the teaching fellow from the Johannes-Gutenberg-Universität-Mainz.
 Equivalent of German 2204 is required.

 Traces the development of sexual science, or sexology, from its roots in late nineteenth-century Austria and Germany to its manifestations in twentieth-century Great Britain and the United States.
 Examines ideas of key figures within sexual science and the myriad ways they sought to define, categorize, and explain non-normative sexual behaviors and desires.
 Explores how claims of scientific authority and empirical knowledge were used to shape social attitudes toward sexual difference.
 Analyzes cultural works that either influenced or were influenced by these thinkers.
 Includes works by the sexologists Krafft-Ebing, Hirschfeld, Ellis, and Kinsey, as well as cultural texts by Boyle, Praunheim, and Sacher-Masoch.
-(Same as: GSWS 2258)
+This course originates in German and is crosslisted with: Gender Sexuality and Women St. (Same as: GSWS 2258~)

 Explores the representation of a range of ethical questions in film as well as the ethics of film, including the formal and stylistic, historical, and political decisions made in constructing cinematic images.
 Arranged in the form of case studies, compares and contrasts examples of international film with a focus on theoretical questions and approaches.
 May consider the ways in which films represent traumatic events in history (e.g., the Holocaust), environmental disasters, and sexual and gender identity, to name a few.
 Addresses questions of cinematic genre as well as spectatorship (e.g., identification and repulsion, taste, appropriateness, humor, shock, activism as response).
 Note: Fulfills the film theory and the non-US cinema requirements for cinema studies minors.
+This course originates in German and is crosslisted with: Cinema Studies.
 (Same as: CINE 2901)

 Climate Fiction investigates the possibilities and limits of storytelling in the era of global climate change, explores humanity’s impact on Earth by conceiving human and nonhuman communities after sea-level rise, desertification, or biodiversity loss; and by imagining the evolution of new species or social forms in response to environmental disaster and loss of resources.
 Situates novels, short stories, poetry, and film within the environmental humanities, combines scientific-cultural discourses about the environment with social concerns, and assesses how humanistic methodologies can complement scientific debates.
 Examines rhetoric, narrative conventions, and genres, asks how climate fiction narrates impending disaster on a global scale, and analyzes imaginations of alternative futures, ideas of environmentalism, and conceptions of social equality.
 Puts German, Austrian, and Swiss cultural productions in dialogue with Anglo-American ideas.
 All readings in English.
+This course originates in German and is crosslisted with: Environmental Studies.
 (Same as: ENVS 2422)

 Designed to be an introduction to the critical reading of texts by genre (e.g., prose fiction and nonfiction, lyric poetry, drama, opera, film) in the context of German intellectual, political, and social history.
 Focuses on various themes and periods.
 Develops students’ sensitivity to generic structures and introduces terminology for describing and analyzing texts in historical and cross-cultural contexts.
 Weekly individual sessions with the teaching fellow from the Johannes-Gutenberg-Universität-Mainz.
 All materials and coursework in German.